syberside/Activatory/README.md

 - Support of recursive graphs (trees, linked lists and etc) with customizable recursion level.
 - Generic class instances generating with explicit factory registration.
 - Customization of ctor resolution: first defined, random, random named, random default.
+- Overriding generated parameters values by type for complex cases (when random values are not applicable).

 ## Roadmap
 This is my first Dart project and, actually, this is "pet-project".
 So there are no exact plans and etc.
 For planned features and more see [enhancements on github](https://github.com/syberside/Activatory/issues?utf8=%E2%9C%93&q=is%3Aenhancement+is%3Aopen+).